The 6 Meridians That Will Heal Your Digestion

 Reimagining Healing With The Meridians

 The healing power of the meridians is boundless and incredible.
-Small changes to our diet and daily life can change the whole flow of energy in our body.
+Small changes to our diet and daily life can change the whole flow of energy in our bodies.
 The meridians heal not only the body’s physical imbalances, but can also heal the mental, emotional, and spiritual bodies.

 We cannot always fix the body the way we would repair a car by replacing the defective part.
 Sometimes our body takes a long time to heal and only a few days to harm.
 We need to heal our bodies slowly and from the inside out.
 We need to stop looking at the body as parts and start to understand how to body works as a whole.